Corridor Crossings Strategy Logo

 The construction phase begins after completion of design and construction procurement.
 At this point, jurisdictions will have secured all project funding, acquired all necessary right-of-way (ROW), and obtained all applicable permits.
 In the construction phase, Caltrain administers the advertisement and selection of the contractor to build the project.
 Caltrain oversees the construction process as other agencies are not allowed to perform or oversee construction on Caltrain’s active rail corridor.
 This phase is completed once construction is finished, the project is operational, and all maintenance agreements have been secured.

-CCS Project Timeline Tracking Table
+Table of Caltrain's Project Timeline Tracking

 The existing Caltrain corridor consists of 77 miles extending from San Francisco to Gilroy.
 Caltrain owns and operates 52 miles of the corridor from the 4th and King Station to the Tamien Station.
 The Union Pacific Railroad (UPRR) owns and operates 25 miles from south of the Tamien Station to the Gilroy Station.